One of the key point of CLiR workflow: you can edit an infrared image, while acessing all RAW parameters in Lightroom or Camera RAW via Photoshop.

 or use the menu Go > Go to Folder…

-➋ Copy the adress below :
+➋ Copy the address below :

 ~/Library/Application Support/Adobe/CameraRaw/CameraProfiles

-➌ Paste the adress and click “Go”
+➌ Paste the address and click “Go”

 ~/Library/Application Support/Adobe/CameraRaw/CameraProfiles